Centaurs are minor planets believed to have originated in the Kuiper Belt in the outer solar system. They… Read more

 In November 2017, a team of scientists pointed NASA’s Spitzer Space Telescope toward a comet-like object known as ’Oumuamua—the first interstellar body ever found in our solar system—but the object proved too faint for the infrared telescope to detect.

-Though initially disappointing, this non-detection of ’Oumuamua eventually provided new information about the cosmic interloper, according to a new… Read more
+Though initially disappointing, this non-detection of ’Oumuamua eventually provided new information about the cosmic interloper,… Read more